ls1955/miscellaneous/asm/reference.md

 $$ ; origin address
 bp ; stack base ptr.
 The address of stack base sp ; stack ptr.
-Decrement when push, increment when pop
+Decrement when push, increment when pop ax bx ; This is the ONLY index register.
+I.e. the register that could write to addr cx dx

 ;
 ; Allocate a memory to store 'X' at address $$ + i_am_a_label